-Traditionally the prawns of this dish are served with a puri (an unleavened deep fried Indian bread), but to keep the syns low in this, I have omitted the bread side of things, as the prawns are equally as delicious on their own.
+Traditionally the prawns of this dish are served with a puri (an unleavened deep fried Indian bread), but to keep the calories low in this, I have omitted the bread side of things, as the prawns are equally as delicious on their own.

 Whenever I got to an Indian restaurant (which is not so often nowadays as I tend to make my own Indian food favourites), one of the dishes I always order is Prawn Puri.